kevbuh/brain/README.md

   - offers a more advanced solution to the credit assignment problem
 - These simulations enabled early mammals to engage in episodic memory
 - Allows for the "imaginarium"

+# gPFC
+- granular prefrontal cortex
+- found in primates
+- used to model intent from ones own inner simulation

 ## Motor Hierarchy